shikokuchuo/nanonext/README.md

 ### Async and Concurrency

-{nanonext} implements true async send and receive, leveraging NNG as a massively-scaleable concurrency framework.
+`nanonext` implements true async send and receive, leveraging NNG as a massively-scaleable concurrency framework.

 ``` r